iridis-rs/iridis/README.md

 }
 ```

-And finally we can create a Runtime, load all our plugins, and for each node in the layout, we can load a `node implementation`:
+Finally, create a runtime, load your plugins, and load a `node implementation` for each node in the layout:

 ```rust
 let runtime = Runtime::new(